openEXO/cloud-kepler/condor/README.md

 output (STDOUT, STDERR, and logging) from HTCondor will appear in the `condor_output` directory with consistent filenames.

+Because the cluster crashed the last time we tried to submit 200,000 jobs at one time, `geninput.py` offers an option `-n <N>` for specifying the number of stars `N` per job that should be created.
+In this case, instead of naming files `KIC*.*`, the files will have randomly-generated filenames that will still be consistent between STDERR, STOUT, and logging.
+This is a good practice when submitting large jobs but there is a performance decrease associated with it; use with caution.

 Useful HTCondor commands
 ------------------------